2. Using mind maps to structure thinking about the past

 Before the lesson, read Resource 4: Cattle in traditional life – the Fulani

-- Explain to pupils why cattle were important to the people who live in northern Nigeria.
+- Explain to pupils why cattle were important to the Fulani people.

 - Ask them, in groups, to list reasons why people used to keep cattle.